 Atopic dermatitis (AD) is a genetically predisposed inflammatory and pruritic allergic skin disease with characteristic clinical features.
-It is most commonly associated with IgE antibodies to environmental allergens.
-The atopic phenotype (see clinical signs, below) can be seen in animals with IgE-mediated skin disease, food allergy, or a condition called "atopic-like dermatitis" (ALD).
+It is most commonly associated with IgE antibodies to environmental allergens such as pollens, environmental mites, molds, food allergens, and Malassezia and Staphylococcus organisms.
+The atopic phenotype is characterized by chronic pruritus, typical lesion distribution ( All.see page Clinical Findings) , a family history of the disease, and breed predisposition.
+These signs can be seen in animals with IgE-mediated skin disease, or a condition called "atopic-like dermatitis" (ALD).
 ALD is defined as a pruritic skin disease in dogs with characteristic features of AD but negative tests for IgE antibodies.
-Feline atopic dermatitis has many similarities to canine atopic dermatitis.

 Hypodermosis of cattle in the northern hemisphere is caused by bot fly larvae (cattle grubs or ox warbles) of Hypoderma spp (order Diptera, family Oestridae).
 In Central and South America, larvae (tropical warbles) of Dermatobia hominis (order Diptera, family Cuterebridae) are important pests of cattle.

 Infestation by rodent or rabbit bot fly larvae is most commonly seen in late summer or early fall and may affect dogs, cats, or ferrets.
 A fistulous swelling that may exude purulent exudate is typical.
 Definitive diagnosis is made by finding and identifying a larva.
 Treatment is manual extraction of the parasitic bot.
 The lesion is cleaned and allowed to heal by granulation.